lingpy/pybor/examples/readme.md

 Commands for constructing tables for in the paper "Using lexical language models to detect borrowings in monolingual wordlists".

-# Detection of artificially borrowings:
+# Detection of artificial borrowings:

 ## Bag of Sounds